The Best Oregon Elopement Locations

 The Best Elopement Locations on the Oregon Coast

 Note: all of these locations will be the most beautiful at sunset!
 However, if you want to avoid crowds, consider a sunrise elopement or private vow reading.
-The best time of year is late spring to mid fall, but these are all locations that could be used year round too.
+The best time of year is late spring to mid fall, but these are all locations that could be used year round too, especially if you are up for a moody vibe.
 Beaches can be busy on the weekends during the summer, so consider a weekday elopement!

 Do not be fooled by the fact that these beaches are not the easiest to get to, because they are the most dramatic in their cliffs, creating unreal sunsets and more privacy than most of the beaches in the state.
 Some of the beach trails range from a half mile to over three miles, so there is plenty of adventure along the coast here — not to mention nearby parks, gardens and trails through forest.

-Just about 15 minutes south of the beaches, you have a Redwoods trail that goes through groves up to 800 years old!
-If you are coming in from California, you can stop and see the Redwoods at the State Park as well for a taste of home.
+Just about 15 minutes south of the beaches, you have a Redwoods trail that goes through groves up to 800 years old trees!
+If you are coming in from California, you can stop and see the Redwoods at the State Park as well.
 This location truly offers the best beach location for a full day elopement.

 The closest town to these beautiful coast line is Brookings, Oregon.
 So, if you are going to elope here, you could fly into Portland, Bend or San Francisco.
 You will most definitely want to rent a car to be able to get to your destination and different parts of the shore.